peteash10/blog.peteashton.com/_posts/2017-05-04-the-big-questions.md

 ### Why do we trust unknowable human minds but not black-box machine systems?

 There's been a lot of talk about how we can't properly interrogate current machine learning systems.
-Information goes in and instructons come out but no-one really knows how they work.
+Information goes in and instructions come out but no-one really knows how they work.
 This seems very analogous to humans who are famed for their irrationality.
-If anything, our unpredicability is what makes us human and allows us to evolve.
+If anything, our unpredictability is what makes us human and allows us to evolve.
 So why the hell do we trust humans so much?

 ### How do we traditionally trust "black-box" systems, such as farming?